 - Accept success and failure, victory and defeat, with dignity

 - Always thank the match officials and opposition players after the game.
 Do this in a way that is Covid-19 safe

 - Show your gratitude to Club volunteers who have made your training or match possible – it doesn’t take much effort and it’s always appreciated!

 - The Club ensures that our tea venues are suitable and safe for everyone.
 In the spirit of sportsmanship and to build team spirit, always join your team-mates and the opposition for tea.
 Parents are requested to pick up their junior player after tea

-- Pay match fees (using a debit or credit card) on match day each week – this allows the Club to function and for Covid-19 reasons
+- Pay match fees on match day each week.
+All match fees will be collected through Pitchero – this allows the Club to function

-- Always give your availability to your team manager/captain for the next match
+- Always enter your availability on Pitchero or give your availability to your team manager/captain for the next match

 - Match reports for the local press and social media should be written in a way that respects all match participants – umpires, players and coaches.